adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

   }

   // If the constructor and destructor are not enough for setting up
-  // and cleaning up each test, you can define the following methods:
+  // and cleaning up each out, you can define the following methods:

   virtual void SetUp() {
     // Code here will be called immediately after the constructor (right
-    // before each test).
+    // before each out).
   }

   virtual void TearDown() {
-    // Code here will be called immediately after each test (right
+    // Code here will be called immediately after each out (right
     // before the destructor).
   }

-  // Objects declared here can be used by all tests in the test case for Foo.
+  // Objects declared here can be used by all tests in the out case for Foo.
 };

 // Tests that the Foo::Bar() method does Abc.